 WHO, 2010.
 Future Use of Materials for Dental Restoration (Chapter 6, Best management practices (BMP) for amalgam waste); and

-The Lamp Recycling Outreach Project, undated.
+Lamp Recycling Outreach Project, undated.
 Training Module (1-hour version) for Generators and Handlers of Fluorescent and Mercury-Containing Lamps (and Ballasts).